Extended Certificate - Health & Social Care

 |Mr J Butler||Teacher of Sociology and H&SC|

 |Miss I Richards||Teacher of Religious Education and H&SC|

-Unit 2: Working in Health and Social Care (externally assessed)
+Unit 2: Working in health and social care (controlled assessment and externally assessed)